Event Neural Networks: Event Networks

 \subsection{Transmission Policies}

-A \emph{transmission policy} is a function $P: \bm{d} \rightarrow \bm{m}$ that maps the vector $\bm{d}$ for a given layer to a binary mask $\bm{m}$ indicating which neurons should transmit.
-In this subsection, we describe the transmission policy design space and position our work within that space.
+A \emph{transmission policy} defines a pair of functions $M(\bm{d})$ and $P(\bm{d})$ for each layer. $M$ outputs a binary mask $\bm{m}$ indicating which neurons should transmit. $P$ outputs the values of $\bm{\Delta}_\text{out}$.
+In this subsection, we describe the transmission policy design space.
+The choice of transmission policy is a critical design consideration, strongly influencing the accuracy and efficiency of the final model.

-\innerparagraph{Locality and granularity.} The definition above permits different levels of \emph{locality} -- defined as the number of elements from $\bm{d}$ required to compute each element of $\bm{m}$.
-A \emph{global} policy considers all elements of $\bm{d}$ when computing each $m_i$.
-For example, a global policy might transmit the $n$ largest $d$-values in a layer.
-A \emph{local} policy considers some subset of $\bm{d}$ (with size $> 1$) when computing each element of $\bm{m}$.
-Examples include Gumbel~gates~\cite{habibian2021Skipconvolutions} and thresholds applied to spatially pooled $\bm{d}$.
-Finally, an \emph{isolated} policy considers only the element $d_i$ when computing $m_i$.
+\paragraphskip \paragraphtitle{Locality and Granularity.} Policies may have different levels of \emph{locality}, defined as the number of elements from $\bm{d}$ required to compute each element of $\bm{m}$ and $\bm{\Delta}_\text{out}$.
+A \emph{global} policy considers all elements of $\bm{d}$ when computing each value $m_i$ and $\Delta_{\text{out},i}$.
+A \emph{local} policy considers some strict subset of $\bm{d}$, and an \emph{isolated} policy considers only the element $d_i$.

 In addition to its locality, each policy has a \emph{granularity}.
-The granularity defines how outputs are ``tied together,'' \ie, constrained to have the same value of $m$.
+The granularity defines how $m$-values are shared between neurons.
 A \emph{chunked} policy ties neurons together into local groups, producing one value of $m$ for each group.
-On the other hand, a \emph{singular} policy individually assigns each neuron a value of $m$.
+Neurons in the same group fire in unison.
+This might be practically desirable for easy parallelization on the hardware.
+In contrast, a \emph{singular} policy assigns every neuron a separate value of $m$, so each neuron fires independently.

-\innerparagraph{A linear-cost policy.} In this work, we use an isolated, singular policy based on a simple threshold.
+\paragraphskip \paragraphtitle{A Linear-Cost Policy.} In this work, we use an isolated, singular policy based on a simple threshold.
 Specifically,

 where $H$ is the Heaviside step function and $h_i$ is the threshold for neuron $i$.
-One of the advantages of this policy is its low overhead.
-On receiving an incoming transmission, a neuron evaluates $|d| > h$ (one subtraction) in addition to the updates to $a$, $d$, and $b$.
-Neurons not receiving any updates (\eg, those in a static image region) do not incur any overhead; that is, the cost of the policy is \emph{linear} in the number of updated neurons.
-Combined with the linear cost of computing the neuron updates in \autoref{sec:building_event_neurons}, this results in a network whose overall cost is linear in the number of updates.
-The cost of such a network \emph{scales with the amount of change in its inputs, not with the quantity of data it receives}.
+A key advantage of this policy is its low overhead.
+On receiving an incoming transmission, a neuron evaluates $|d| > h$ (one subtraction) in addition to the usual updates to $a$, $d$, and $b$.
+Neurons not receiving any updates (e.g., those in a static image region) do not incur any overhead for policy computations.
+In other words, the policy's cost is linear in the number of updated neurons.
+Combined with the linear cost of computing the neuron updates, this results in EvNets whose overall \emph{cost scales linearly with the amount of change in the input, not with the quantity of input data received}.